 - A: ask for an ACTION,

-- R: clarify the RESULTS and consequences
+- R: clarify RESULTS and consequences of following or not following the rules and actions required.

 Measure your and your team’s productivity to maximize your business potential.
 You do not need complicated performance indicators; you only need some basic math.